Ph.D. Programs in English

 All Ph.D. students are assigned a Major Advisor by the Director of Graduate Studies upon matriculation.
 Associate Advisors may be members of any University department.
 Students should discuss all courses and program policies with their Major Advisor.

 Students may change Major or Associate advisors at any time (for example, when selecting an appropriate examination committee).
-Forms to change Advisory Committee members are available in the Graduate English Office and at the Grad School website.
+Forms to change Advisory Committee members are available in the Graduate English Office and on the university's website for the Graduate School.

 Plan of Study